A bond produced between a pressure sensitive adhesive and a surface.

 Term commonly used in reference to adhesive materials that require pressure by hand, roller, or machine to bond to a surface.

-The ability of a material to resist sudden shocks.
+The ability of a material to absorb shock.
 This is accomplished by laminating a special layer of material to the screen protector.
 Anti-shock screen protectors are slightly thicker.

 The measure of surface tension in dynes.
 The lower the surface energy of a substrate the more difficult for an adhesive to bond to that surface.